Posted on Thursday, May 22, 2014

 Supported by gifts from acclaimed interior designer Eric Cohler '81, the award connects students who are interested in design and/or the arts to both an internship and a study abroad experience.
 Recipients of the Cohler Award gain insights into the world of architecture and a look at a wide-range of career opportunities.

-“I am truly honored I was chosen by the committee to receive this exceptional award,” Saul says.
-“Thanks to the Cohler Award, I have the opportunity to pursue my unique passions in New York City and Paris.”
+“I am truly honored I was chosen by the committee to receive this exceptional award,” Saul said.
+“Thanks to the Cohler Award, I had the opportunity to pursue my unique passions in New York City and Paris.”

-For the first portion of the award, Saul will travel to Paris this August to study how mindfully-incorporated design features of public space facilitate social interactions in an historic cityscape.
-In Paris, she will meet with a range of designers and urban planners, as well as maintain a visual journal of on-site sketches and notes to complement her research.
+For the first portion of the award, Saul traveled to Paris to study how mindfully-incorporated design features of public space facilitate social interactions in an historic cityscape.
+In Paris, she met with a range of designers and urban planners, as well as maintained a visual journal of on-site sketches and notes to complement her research.